bpleines/compute-video-demo-ansible/README.md

-# Google Next 2018 Demo!
+# Ansible Google Next 2018 Demo!

 The following content was adapted from [Compute Video Demo](https://github.com/GoogleCloudPlatform/compute-video-demo-ansible) - content prerequisites are listed there.
 Content is now broken out into roles and makes use of role dynamic variable inclusion.
 Make chrome your default browser for a photo finish!